Rapidfacture/rf-api-simple/README.md

 # rf-api-simple
-Nice little Framework on top of express: start express, add endpint settings, rights management, simplified systax and better error handling.
+Nice little Framework on top of express: static webserver, endpoint settings for rights management, simplified systax and improved error handling.
+We combined the best of several years working with express and mongoose.

 ## Getting started
 The `server.js`